Deep Time Detour

 By the end of the Age of Dinosaurs, the sea had retreated, and Colorado had transformed into a humid, swampy landscape filled with tall palm trees and dense vegetation.
 Iconic dinosaurs like Triceratops, T. rex, and Edmontosaurus roamed what is now Golden, leaving behind footprints still visible along Triceratops Trail today.

 This exhibit zone brings those ancient giants to life with dramatic, immersive displays.
-A touchable life-sized Triceratops will be bounding through the wall, while a motion-activated duck-billed dinosaur guards a nest of hatchlings.
+A touchable life-sized Triceratops bursts through the wall, while a motion-activated duck-billed dinosaur guards a nest of hatchlings.
 A sweeping mural sets the scene with prehistoric flora just as the incoming asteroid that marked the end of the dinosaurs approaches.

 ZONE 6: AFTER THE ASTEROID